 The Dubai Supreme Council of Energy was formed in 2009 under Law 19 issued by HH Sheikh Maktoum to serve as a governing body that would authorize policy, planning and coordination of concerned authorities and energy bodies to deliver new energy sources and diversify Dubai's energy sector which was set in motion by the Royal Decree.
 DSCE ensures that governed parties employ a balanced approach to protecting the environment as they implement the policies.
+This authority aims at developing alternative and renewable energy sources for the emirate as well as increasing energy efficiency to reduce demand.

 Thus far, DSCE's primary vision has been to make Dubai a global role model in energy security and efficiency by outperforming the rest of the world.
-In other words, DSCE's goal is to work in strong collaboration with all other government sectors and ensure that Dubai's economy continues to grow while it moves towards the use of more sustainable energy.
+In other words, DSCE's goal is to work in strong collaboration with all other government sectors and ensure that Dubai's economy continues to grow while it moves towards the use of more sustainable energy - in other words, a thriving economy that is primarily sustained by clean energy is an achievement scenario that is and has been an ongoing struggle for many advanced nations for years.23